-The seven remaining validated trios, revealed different types of crosses involving diploids and triploids as parents of diploid or triploid cultivars (Table 1, Fig. 1, Supplementary data Fig. S2).
-Fig. 1C illustrates a case where a Plantain (AAB triploid genome) is proposed as a 2x gamete donor for another triploid cultivar.
-All identified parents are cultivars except in one case where a wild Musa balbisiana accession (PKW) is a parent of the triploid cultivar Saba (Table 1, Supplementary data Fig. S2).
+The seven remaining validated trios revealed different types of cross involving diploids and triploids as parents of diploid or triploid cultivars (Table 1, Fig. 1, Supplementary Data Fig. S2).
+Figure 1C illustrates a case where a plantain (AAB triploid genome) is proposed as a 2x gamete donor for another triploid cultivar.
+All identified parents are cultivars except in one case where a wild M. balbisiana accession [Pisang Klutuk Wulung (PKW)] is a parent of the triploid cultivar Saba (Table 1, Supplementary Data Fig. S2).

-Similar analyses were performed with the 13 predicted Mchare-duos (including three already present in trios) and validated 11 of them (Table 1).
-A 2x contribution of the Mchare was validated for five triploid cultivars: Nadan (Fig. 2A), Gros Michel (Supplementary data Fig. S3A), Cavendish (Supplementary data Fig. S3B), Nendra Padaththi (Supplementary data Fig. S3C) and Pome (Supplementary data Fig. S3D).
-A 2x contribution of the Mchare was also found in tetraploid cultivar Calypso (Supplementary data Fig. S3E).
-A 1x contribution of the Mchare was validated for two diploid cultivars (Paka (Supplementary data Fig. S3F) and Colatina Ouro (Supplementary data Fig. S3G)) and three triploid cultivars (Koja (Supplementary data Fig. S3H), Pisang Ambon (Supplementary data Fig. S3I) and Mnalouki (Supplementary data Fig. S3J)).
-In Pisang Ambon (Supplementary data Fig. S3I), a small region at the beginning of chromosome 01 was discordant for a 1x Mchare contribution but corresponded to a region where Pisang Ambon is aneuploid with a ploidy of 2x instead of 3x (Martin et al., 2023).
+Similar analyses were performed with the 13 predicted Mchare duos (including three already present in trios) and validated 11 of them (Table 1).
+A 2x contribution of the Mchare was validated for five triploid cultivars: Nadan (Fig. 2A), Gros Michel (Supplementary Data Fig. S3A), Cavendish (Supplementary Data Fig. S3B), Nendra Padaththi (Supplementary Data Fig. S3C) and Pome (Supplementary Data Fig. S3D).
+A 2x contribution of the Mchare was also found in tetraploid cultivar Calypso (Supplementary Data Fig. S3E).
+A 1x contribution of the Mchare was validated for two diploid cultivars [Paka (Supplementary Data Fig. S3F) and Colatina Ouro (Supplementary Data Fig. S3G)] and three triploid cultivars [Koja (Supplementary Data Fig. S3H), Pisang Ambon (Supplementary Data Fig. S3I) and Mnalouki (Supplementary Data Fig. S3J)].
+In Pisang Ambon (Supplementary Data Fig. S3I), a small region at the beginning of chromosome 1 was discordant for a 1x Mchare contribution but corresponded to a region where Pisang Ambon is aneuploid with a ploidy of 2x instead of 3x (Martin et al., 2023).
 The segment of Mchare origin was likely lost from this region during years of vegetative propagation of Pisang Ambon.

-Finally, for two triploids, Hom Thong Mokho (Fig. 2B) and Wh-O-Gu (Supplementary data Fig. S3K), regions of discordance, even with a 1x contribution of the Mchare were observed suggesting that these accessions were not directly derived from Mchare accessions but are related to them.
+Finally, for two triploids, Hom Thong Mokho (Fig. 2B) and Wh-O-Gu (Supplementary Data Fig. S3K), regions of discordance, even with a 1x contribution of the Mchare were observed, suggesting that these accessions were not directly derived from Mchare accessions but are related to them.

-Complete 2x and 3x gamete transmission among cultivated banana
+Complete 2x and 3x gamete transmission among cultivated bananas

-The proportions of shared SNPs along chromosomes were analysed in the seven predicted cases of 2x gamete transmission by a diploid accession (Table 1) to precise the nature of the transmitted 2x gametes.
-One case involved the diploid Tjau Lagada that transmitted a recombined 2x gamete to Pisang Papan (Fig. 2C).
-In six cases, a complete diploid Mchare genome restitution was detected (Fig. 2A, Supplementary data Fig. S3 A to

-E).
-These cases included the tetraploid accession Calypso which is an improved cultivar derived from a cross between Highgate, a dwarf clone of the triploid Gros Michel cultivar and a diploid individual (Borges et al., 2014).
+The proportions of shared SNPs along chromosomes were analysed in the seven predicted cases of 2x gamete transmission by a diploid accession (Table 1) to specify the nature of the transmitted 2x gametes.
+One case involved the diploid Tjau Lagada, which transmitted a recombined 2x gamete to Pisang Papan (Fig. 2C).
+In six cases, a complete diploid Mchare genome restitution was detected (Fig. 2A, Supplementary Data Fig. S3A-E).
+These cases included the tetraploid accession Calypso, which is an improved cultivar derived from a cross between Highgate, a dwarf clone of the triploid Gros Michel cultivar and a diploid individual (Borges et al., 2014).
 The Mchare contribution to Calypso identified in this duo is due to the presence of the Mchare genome in Gros Michel.
 The test of the complete genome restitution of Gros Michel along chromosomes of Calypso showed that only one region at one extremity of chromosome 10 was not in accordance with such complete genome restitution (Fig. 2D).
-Calypso is aneuploid for a few chromosomal regions, including a missing chromosomal region at one extremity of chromosome 10 (Fig. 2D, Supplementary data Fig. S4).
+Calypso is aneuploid for a few chromosomal regions, including a missing chromosomal region at one extremity of chromosome 10 (Fig. 2D, Supplementary Data Fig. S4).
 The results were thus in accordance with a complete 3x gamete restitution of Gros Michel to Calypso.